How to Remove Court Cases from the Internet: Tips and Tricks

 However, there are exceptions to the law.
 You have to prove that your right to privacy outweighs the public’s right and/or need to access your records.

-If you are currently listed as a sex offender, your request will be denied in the interest of public safety.
+If you are currently listed as a sex offender, your request to delete public court records will be denied in the interest of public safety.

 Likewise, if you were arrested for murder or grand larceny, it will be difficult to have the public records removed.